mthambipillai/cert-anomaly-ids/Wiki.md

 	- `rescale` : Every feature column is rescaled such that the range is [0.0, 1.0].
 More info [here](https://en.wikipedia.org/wiki/Feature_scaling#Rescaling).
 - `-f, --featuresfile` : Defines the path and name of the file where to write the features to.
 The extension is `.parquet` and is added automatically to the path.
 So `featuresfile=myfeatures` will create `myfeatures.parquet`.
 - `-r, --recall` : Must be set to `true` if we are testing some model and want to inject intrusions to compute recall in the `inspect` step, `false` otherwise.
-- `-i, --intrusions` : Defines the json file that describes the intrusions, the number of instances for each intrusion kind.
+- `-i, --intrusions` : Defines the path and name of the json file that describes the intrusions, the number of instances for each intrusion kind.
 More details about it can be found in the Intrusions subsection.
 This parameter has no effect if `recall=false`.
 - `-d, --intrusionsdir` : Defines the path of the directory where to persist the computed intrusions and their corresponding fake logs.
 This parameter has no effect if `recall=false`.

 ### Detect